 - Situate them so as to afford them some shade (especially during the worst of the heat in the afternoon).

 - Make sure to water them adequately during dry spells.
 A deep watering done less frequently is better than more frequent, shallow watering.
 Your goal is to have the soil evenly moist, not soggy (that is, do not overwater).
 Rather than trying to find a foolproof watering schedule (such a thing does not exist -- not across all climates, at least), get into the habit of checking your soil in between waterings to make sure it's not drying out.

 - Follow directions carefully when you do use chemical fertilizers.
 Generally speaking, the proper time to fertilize Japanese maple trees is late winter or early spring (using a slow-release fertilizer).
 If you do not want to have to worry about being precise in your fertilizing regimen, simply use compost, which will never harm a plant and can be applied at any time.

 - Spread mulch around the plant (but apply the mulch around your tree in the proper way) to help protect its root system.

 - Select a sheltered spot when planting a Japanese maple tree, so that it will not be exposed to high winds.

 While it is a good idea to follow all of these control tips, be aware that doing so does not in any way guarantee that your plant will not experience browning on its leaves.
-I have adhered to all five of these recommendations with my own Harriet Waldman Japanese maple, yet it always suffers some leaf scorch during the course of the hot summer.
 If you find that, no matter how careful you are to do all the right things, your Japanese maple tree still gets brown leaves in the summer, consider experimenting with cultivars that are known to bring helpful qualities to the table.
 'Crimson Queen' and 'Bloodgood' are generally considered relatively sun-tolerant, for example.